Scott Bloomquist: Racing career

-In 1988 he raced at Eldora Speedway's World 100 against the three-time winner and favorite Jeff Purvis.
+In 1988, he raced at Eldora Speedway's World 100 against the three-time winner and favorite Jeff Purvis.
 After qualifying for the feature, which is unusual for a rookie, he started seventh.
 Purvis took the lead early in the race.
 Bloomquist slowly caught Purvis and passed him for the win.
 Some people consider his win a fluke until Bloomquist took the pole position the following year and won the race again in 1990.

 He raced in the Hav-A-Tampa series from 1993 to 1996, winning the national touring series in 1994 and 1995.
 He led the 1996 points until he lost all of his points for bumping another car under caution.
-He had 60 wins in the series during that time, second place had 18 wins.
+He had 60 wins in the series during that time; second place had 18 wins.

-With problems both on and off-track, he left racing and started reading.
+In 1997, with problems both on and off-track, he left racing and started reading.
 He read about the human body and mind.
-After he returned to racing a changed person.
-He took all of his sponsors off the car and used only black and white paint.
+After the time away, he returned to racing a changed person.
+He took all of his sponsors off the car and used only black-and-white paint.
 He changed from his familiar number 18 to number 0.
 He put the yin yang symbol in the middle of the "0" to represent the balance that he found in his life.
 He later raced the number "0" car with a skull and crossbones through the middle of the number.

-In 2003 Scott competed full-time on the Xtreme Dirt Car Series formerly Hav-A-Tampa Series and won his 5th championship for the organization.
-2004 he raced in the World of Outlaws Late Model Series and won the season championship.
+In 2003, Scott competed full-time on the Xtreme Dirt Car Series, formerly Hav-A-Tampa Series, and won his fifth championship for the organization.
+In 2004, he raced in the World of Outlaws Late Model Series and won the season championship.

 He was named the 2006 RPM Racing News driver of the year.
-That year he won The Dream ($100,000), Topless 100 ($45,000), Scorcher 100 ($20,000), Racefest ($20,000), Dixie Shootout ($15,000), and the Cedar Lake Nationals ($50,000).
+That year, he won The Dream ($100,000), Topless 100 ($45,000), Scorcher 100 ($20,000), Racefest ($20,000), Dixie Shootout ($15,000), and the Cedar Lake Nationals ($50,000).
 He also had nine wins in the Lucas Oil Late Model Dirt Series.

 Bloomquist returned to series racing and won the 2009 Lucas Oil Late Model Dirt Series championship.

 He returned to the series in 2010 defending his points championship.
-Bloomquist would be the series runner up for 2011 scoring 15 victories.
+Bloomquist would be the series runner-up for 2011, scoring 15 victories.
 He also scored combined earnings north of $272,000 for the year.

-In 2016 he was the Lucas Oil Late Model Dirt Series champion.
+In 2016, he was the Lucas Oil Late Model Dirt Series champion.

 His 2019 season was delayed after injuries sustained in a street crash.
-He returned to action in June of 2019 with teammate Chris Madden and he had limited success while recovering from those wounds.
+He returned to action in June 2019 with teammate Chris Madden and had limited success while recovering from those wounds.